Art Buchwald, Paramount Pictures, and the Cost of Litigation Instead of Negotiation

 litigation

-Buchwald and his partner Alain Bernheim sued for nearly $6.2 million, claiming Paramount had based the movie Coming to America on their screen treatment called King for a Day.
-Buchwald was awarded $150,000 but, after three years of litigation, he was already out of pocket $200,000 … and Paramount was in the hole for nearly $3 million.
-There were no winners here, unless you count the lawyers.
+Buchwald and his partner, Alain Bernheim, sued for nearly $6.2 million, alleging that Coming to America was based on their screenplay treatment King for a Day.
+Buchwald ultimately was awarded $150,000, but after three years of litigation, he was already $200,000 out of pocket.
+Paramount, meanwhile, spent nearly $3 million defending the case.
+There were no winners here—unless you count the lawyers.

-In a litigation dispute like this, some say lawyers can do more harm than good.
-But when big dollars — not to mention big reputations — are at stake, how can you do without lawyers?
+In a litigation dispute like this, it’s common to hear that lawyers can sometimes do more harm than good.
+Yet when large sums of money—and reputations—are at stake, how can you possibly proceed without lawyers?

 Business Negotiation Strategies